emqx/emqx-operator/docs/en_US/tasks/configure-emqx-persistence.md

 :::
 ::::

-## Verify whether the EMQX cluster persistence is in effect
+## Verify Persistence in EMQX Cluster

 Verification scheme: 1) Create a test rule through the Dashboard in the old EMQX cluster; 2) Delete the old cluster; 3) Recreate the EMQX cluster, and check whether the previously created rule exists through the Dashboard.